How to Make Elder Berry Syrup

 What is an Elder Berry Infusion?

 An infusion is a very strongly brewed tea.
-An infusion is truly medicinal because it is much more concentrate than a tea.
+An infusion is truly medicinal because it is much more concentrated than tea.
 To make elder berry syrup you first need to make an infusion, and then a decoction.
 When you reduce the infusion by half by very slow evaporation it is called a decoction.

 This is not as difficult or as confusing as it sounds.

-The way I learned to make infusions, decoctions and syrups is from Susan Weed's book Wise Woman Herbal for the Childbearing Year.
+The way I learned to make infusions, decoctions, and syrups is from Susan Weed's book Wise Woman Herbal for the Childbearing Year.
 I bought this book when I was pregnant with my first child, and it is what I have used as a guide in making herbal-everything – ever since.

 So the way that I make infusions is because of what I learned in this book.
 Some people call an infusion different than what I call it.
 Some people call a decoction different than what I do.
 This is just how I learned, and what I have been doing for the past 10 years.